kfoofw/bandit_simulations/python/contextual_bandits/analysis/linUCB implementation and analysis.md

 In the paper ["A Contextual-Bandit Approach to Personalized News Article Recommendation"](https://arxiv.org/abs/1003.0146), Li et al. demonstrated the use of a contextual multi-armed bandit solution where the expected pay off `r_{t,a}` of an arm `a` is linear in its context covariates `x_{t,a}` at  time `t`.
 This is called Linear UCB Disjoint (LinUCB).

-A simple example of this is demonstrated by his lecture slides by Assoc Prof Yue Yisong, which can be found [here](http://www.yisongyue.com/courses/cs159/lectures/LinUCB.pdf).
+A simple example of this is demonstrated in his lecture slides by Caltech Assoc Prof Yue Yisong, which can be found [here](http://www.yisongyue.com/courses/cs159/lectures/LinUCB.pdf).
 In the example of a news article recommendation, there are two user groups with their corresponding context (young and old demographics) as shown by the relevant `x_1` (young) or `x_2` (old) feature vector.
 Based on the learnt weights `theta`, we can perform matrix multiplication to predict the pay off for the recommended article.

 <div align="center">
     <img src="../img/caltech_linucb_lect.png"/>